isomerpages/nlb-mobile-guide/get-started-with/0-myLibrary.md

 <div class="panel">
   <div class="panel-text">
   <p>Good news!
 Your library membership is automatically processed, so you don't have to activate it.
 This will take up to 7 working days after you have received your new PAssion card. </p>
 <p>To check that your library membership has been activated, sign in <a href="https://account.nlb.gov.sg">online</a> with your SingPass or using your NRIC number.
 The online service will let you know if your membership is activated and prompt you to create a myLibrary ID (user ID).
 You will need the myLibrary ID to check your account online, read eBooks and access the resources in our digital collection.
-Please click <span style="font-size: 11.0pt; font-family: 'Segoe UI','sans-serif'; background: aqua;">here [links to NLB Mobile infographic]</span> to find out how to borrow library materials.</p>
+Please click <a href="/images/NLB Mobile_Flowchart_OverDrive.png">here</a> to find out how to borrow library materials.</p>
 <p>(Note: For existing PAssion card holders and PAssion card holders who are foreigners, please visit any library, except library@Chinatown, with a valid PAssion card and approach staff for assistance.)</p>

 </div></div>